Find the shipping rate that's right for you by booking with FlockDirect.

-Understanding the different freight classes and knowing what class your goods fall in is a critical management and accounting step to determine budgets and project expected shipping costs.
+Understanding the different freight classes and knowing what class your goods fall in is a critical management and accounting step to determine budgets and project expected costs in the shipping process.
 Having things properly classified can save you in the future by preparing you for and protecting you from any potential freight claims.

 In case you do not know what LTL shipping means, we will briefly touch on the basics of LTL shipping.
 Carriers offer shipping contracts that either reserve the services of the entire 53-foot trailer, also known as FTL (full truckload) shipping or rent the portion of the trailer that your cargo takes up, which is LTL (less than truckload) shipping.
 Small to medium-sized companies generally ship less than ten pallets of goods at a time and rarely send shipments larger than 4000 pounds.